Hammarberg/c2/README.md

         move_byte #123, $1000
         move_byte $1000, $2000
 ```
-The difference between the tese macros in this case is the prefix `#` for `@src`.
-It must be matched litterally.
+The difference between the these macros in this case is the prefix `#` for `@src`.
+It must be matched literally.

 A referenced macro is matched against declared macros with the most parameter/operators first.
-While it's legal to completely wrap your expression in paranthesises, this can however interfere with macro matching if you are not careful.
+While it's legal to completely wrap your expression in parentheses, this can however interfere with macro matching if you are not careful.
 Consider these examples:

 A concrete example in 6502 assembly:
 ```